umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-3.md

 ## Wrap up
 So over the 3 previous steps, we've:

-- created a plugin
+- Created a plugin
-- defined an editor
+- Defined an editor
-- injected our own JavaScript libraries and 3rd party ones
+- Injected our own JavaScript libraries and 3rd party ones
-- made the editor configurable
+- Made the editor configurable
-- connected the editor with native dialogs and services
+- Connected the editor with native dialogs and services
-- looked at koala pictures
+- Looked at koala pictures

 [Next - Adding server-side data to a property editor](part-4.md)